Home ยป Recipes

 Start by adding the all-purpose flour to a medium bowl.

-Dutch process cocoa is an unsweetened type of cocoa powder.
-It creates a smoother and more mellow flavor.
-If you don’t have this type of cocoa powder, you can use unsweetened cocoa powder instead.
+Add the Dutch-process cocoa to the bowl.
+Dutch-process cocoa is an unsweetened type of cocoa powder that creates a smoother and more mellow flavor.
+If you donโ€™t have this type of cocoa powder, you can use unsweetened cocoa powder instead.

 Dry ingredients in a clear glass bowl for pound cake.